-Another vision problem that might affect your Aussie is cataracts.
-Affecting the lens of the eyes, cataracts is a cloudy-looking opacity in the eyes that makes it difficult to see.
+Another vision problem that might affect your Pem is cataracts.
+Affecting the lens of the eyes, cataracts are a cloudy-looking opacity in the eyes that makes it difficult to see.
 Fortunately, the condition usually occurs at old age and can be surgically treated.

 Also known as Ehlers-Danlos syndrome, dermatosparaxis, or dominant collagen dysplasia, this condition is usually seen with symptoms of easy and excessive bruising and blood blisters.
 The cause for this is a defective connective tissue in the skin itself.